New Inslee edict: Most construction work is not authorized during coronavirus shutdown

 In a major clarification to the statewide stay-at-home order, Gov. Jay Inslee’s office said Wednesday evening that workers on most commercial and residential construction sites should stay home to combat the spread of the novel coronavirus.

-Nearly all construction is a non-essential activity under the state’s new stay-at-home order, according to a memo issued by the governor’s office.
+Nearly all construction is a nonessential activity under the state’s new stay-at-home order, according to a memo issued by the governor’s office.

 The clarification is sure to frustrate some construction industry leaders who, since Inslee announced the stay-at-home order Monday evening, have insisted they are essential businesses allowed to continue operating.